 The assembly recognised the dangerous and profoundly discriminatory impact of the Eighth Amendment for all pregnant women in Ireland.
-They voted decisively (87%) that Article 40.3.3 should not be retained in the Constitution and voted instead that:
+They voted decisively (87%) that Article 40.3.3 should not be retained in the Constitution.

 - Risk to the health of the woman – 78%

 - No distinction to be drawn between the physical and mental health of the woman 72%